 Know What Your Health Insurance Covers for Your Newborn

 Health insurance is extremely important- Especially when you’re expecting a new baby.
 Make sure you know what your insurance will (and won’t) cover when your child is born so there are no financial surprises.

 Here’s an interesting alternative to health insurance you might find interesting.

 A New Baby Brings Tax Advantages

-Also, depending on your income, you can receive a tax credit of up to $1,050 to defray the cost of childcare expenses.
+Also, depending on your income, you can receive a tax credit to defray the cost of childcare expenses.
 You can take that tax credit every year until age 13.

 Disability Insurance Is a Good Idea Too

 Most people don’t think about getting disability insurance, but it’s a necessity.
 What if you get injured and can’t provide a living for your family?
 It happens a lot more often than you might think, and can be financially devastating when you have no way to protect your income.

 Getting ready to welcome your new baby into the world can be a whirlwind of planning and stressing over all the details involved.
 It’s easy to get caught up in: